ahv0ng/dinosaur-park-game/design-docs/wba_assignment3.md

 # Work Breakdown Agreement for Assignment 3

+Note: Updated on 25/10/2020 to reflect the changed deadline.

 Referencing the subheadings of the *Assignment 3: Life finds a way* document, the work for Assignment 3 will be divided as follows:

 - Alden is responsible for implementing all the functionality described in: